 When the patient made a slight exertion, as many as six intermissions in succession could be observed at the radial, although unfortunately it was impossible to take a tracing of them.
 A tracing, however, was obtained from the stage of exhaustion of the heart after the exertion, and it is of importance in many respects.
 Fig. 17 b is a reproduction of this tracing.
 It shows two intermissions and two beats in succession alternately.
 What has been said already shows how this form of regular double intermission can arise through defective conduction-power from a regular stimulation at the root of the heart; and it can also be represented diagrammatically.
 Fig. XIV. is drawn on similar lines to Fig. XIII.
-As often as the two systoles appear in succession, $\Lambda$ is impaired so much that a beat drops out; and it is not restored till after two intermissions sufficiently to enable it to conduct two stimuli after one another.
+As often as the two systoles appear in succession, A is impaired so much that a beat drops out; and it is not restored till after two intermissions sufficiently to enable it to conduct two stimuli after one another.
 Here and there, e.g. at X in Fig. 17 b, several systoles in succession occur after one intermission.
-Through this variation in the interval $\rho - V_s$ the regular rhythm of the motor

-The numbers corresponding to the intermissions are given in thick type. stimuli is converted into this remarkable form of allorhythmia, the origin of which, but for the knowledge of this variation, would remain a perfect mystery.
+Through this variation in the interval $\rho - V_s$ the regular rhythm of the motor stimuli is converted into this remarkable form of allorhythmia, the origin of which, but for the knowledge of this variation, would remain a perfect mystery.